 This work is carried on in the former respect, as being an effect common to all ages; and in the latter respect-the grand design in general-not only by that which is common to all ages, but by successive works wrought in different ages.
-All are parts of one great scheme, whereby one work is brought about by various steps, one step in one age, and another in another.
-It is this last that I shall chiefly insist upon, though not excluding the former; for one necessarily supposes the other.
+All are parts of one great scheme, whereby one work is brought about by various bruise the serpent's head.
+It was a part of God's original steps, one step in one age, and another in another.
+It is this last that I shall chiefly insist upon, though not excluding the former; for one necessarily supposes the